 here in the dark of my cave.

-Tell Plato to play out the shadows on his.
+Tell Plato to figure it out with the shadows on his.

 This poem banks on the reader knowing Plato’s Allegory of the Cave, which holds that there is often a deeper reality to what we perceive is happening.